Nimblesite vs OpenAI Assistants

 - You need hard multi-tenant isolation with per-customer API keys

-- You're tired of surprise billing changes on proprietary platforms
+- You're tired of surprise platform charges on proprietary platforms

 - Your tools already live in your backend and you don't want to rewrite them as OpenAI tools